airsplay/lxmert/run/README.md

     --wordMaskRate [float]: The prob of masking a word.
     --objMaskRate [float]: The prob of masking an object.
 Initialization:
-    --fromScratch: The default mode would train with loaded BERT weights.
+    --fromScratch: The default mode would load the pre-trained BERT weights into the model.
-      As we promised to the EMNLP reviewer, the model would re-initialized with this one-line argument.
+      As we promised to EMNLP reviewers, this option would re-initialize the language encoder.
 ```